 Destination dataset

 To complete the accessibility analysis, a geospatial dataset of care destinations for Hamilton (e.g., full addresses of longitude and latitude) was compiled.
-The geospatial data was sourced from provincial and municipal open data portals (Ontario 2023; C. of Hamilton 2023b), Data Axle, a consumer dataset compiled of businesses and companies within Canada (Data 2023) or manually through Google Maps.
-Each destination was categorized based on the specific type of care being accessed.
+The geospatial data was sourced from provincial and municipal open data portals (Ontario 2023; C. of Hamilton 2023b), Data Axle, a consumer dataset compiled of businesses and companies within Canada (Data 2023), or manually through Google Maps.
+Each destination was categorized based on the specific type of care being accessed, following the mobility of care research by Sanchez de Madariaga & Zucchini (2019).
 Categories include child, elder, grocery, health, and errand -centric destinations .
 Of note are errand-centric destinations, in conventional travel surveys these destinations are often lumped in within ‘grocery shopping’ (Taylor, Ralph, and Smart 2015).
 In this research, they are distinguished from child-, elder-, grocery- and health-centric destinations .
 These final categories, and their sources of data, are detailed in ?@tbl-Tbl1 and their spatial distribution and sub-categories are visualised in Figure 2.